-Colorado currently has the ninth highest rate of drug use in the United States, and the Denver suburb of Aurora is no exception.
+Colorado currently has the ninth highest rate of drug use out of all 50 states, and the Denver suburb of Aurora is no exception.
 A survey of locals in the Denver, Aurora, and Broomfield areas found that 21 percent of people twelve and older had used an illicit substance within the past year.
 Meth and heroin injection appeared to be on the rise.
 Additionally, 27 percent of those surveyed had participated in an alcohol binge within the past month.
 College students in particular reported a rise in binge drinking and marijuana use.
 Alcohol abuse is only one of many substance-related issues facing Colorado, but still serves as an example of why, for some individuals, addiction rehab can be the difference between life and death.

 Many if not most people experiment with substances when they are young.
 For some, however, this experimentation can lead to a lifelong struggle with substance abuse, and once an individual starts abusing drugs it affects every part of life.
 Family, friendships, careers and the addict’s own health are all likely to suffer.
 And while those on this dangerous and lonely path may feel there is no hope of getting better, treatment programs can serve as a reset button, helping addicted individuals get clean, develop new habits, and reclaim their futures from the grip of addiction.
 Taking the first step is up to you!